aai-institute/pyDVL/docs/value/index.md

 training set which reflects its contribution to the final performance of some model trained on it.
 Some methods attempt to be model-agnostic, but in most cases the model is an integral part of the method.
-In these cases, this number not an intrinsic property of the element of interest, but typically a function of three factors:
+In these cases, this number is not an intrinsic property of the element of interest, but typically a function of three factors:

 1. The dataset $D$, or more generally, the distribution it was sampled from (with this we mean that *value* would ideally be the (expected)